Blog Details Shape

 • How often do you need to run the automated tests?

 These are some of the questions that you need to answer before you start building your framework.
-By defining your test automation objectives and scope, you can align your framework design with your business requirements and expectations, and avoid unnecessary automation efforts.
+By defining your automation testing objectives and scope, you can align your framework design with your business requirements and expectations, and avoid unnecessary automation efforts.

-Choose the right automation tools and technologies
+Choose the right automation framework tools and technologies

 The next step is to choose the right test automation tools and technologies that suit your mobile application and framework design.
 There are many factors to consider when selecting test automation tools and technologies, such as: